 In the 20th and the 21st Century, many plant adaptogens were experimentally confirmed with a regenerative effect on mammalian tissues.
-These effects of adaptogens are used both to improve skin appearance , to heal some types of skin inflammation , slow down aging processes and also to more serious injuries and convalescence in postoperative conditions .
-A positive ginseng right adaptogen model also found positive effects in burns and skin injuries .
+These effects of adaptogens are used both to improve skin appearance , to heal some types of skin inflammation , slow down aging processes and also to more serious injuries and convalescence in postoperative states .
+A positive ginseng right adaptogen model was found to have a positive effect on burns and skin injuries .
 The effect of adaptogens in wound healing can be partly explained by regenerative effects on the bloodstream (growth of capillaries, etc.)

 The healing and convalescent effects of ginseng

 The ancient textbooks of TČM describe the use of ginseng for the treatment of certain skin inflammations (atopic dermatitis, etc.), skin injuries and also major injuries.
 By studying literature, I have come to the conclusion that this effect is real and is not just an artifact of the tendency to not produce negative results (as I believe, for example, in studies describing the direct anticancer effect of ginseng).
 The positive effect of ginseng on wound healing is now most commonly used in post-operative conditions.
 Most studies in this area have come from the past few years:

 - According to the Japanese study Kimura2012egr (mouse), ginsenoside Rb 1 is the most effective of the most studied panaxosides of ginseng right (Rb 1 , Rb 2 , Rc, Rd and Rg 1 ) in healing burns , mainly due to improved vascular regeneration .
 According to the same study, ginsenoside Rb 1 has already protected the skin from damage by UV radiation at very low doses.

 - Ginsenoside ( Kimura2006egs ) and specifically ginsenoside Rb 1 ( Kawahira2008egr ) improve healing of the burns (mouse).